 Never expecting such a rapid recovery, most businesses prepared for long and difficult conditions reducing inventories and staff to preserve capital.
 Today, consumers are ignoring the consequences of shortages and paying higher prices for items in demand.

-Many consumer items come from China where the largest port continues being hampered due to the Coronavirus.
-The cost of shipping a 40-foot container to the USA is nearly $10,000.
-Importers have reached their limit of absorbing shipping costs which can be expected to push retail costs and inflation higher.
+Many consumer items come from China where the largest port continues to be hampered due to the Coronavirus.
+The cost of shipping a 40-foot container to the USA is nearly $10,000.1 Importers have reached their limit of absorbing shipping costs which can be expected to push retail costs and inflation higher.

 Secretary of Treasury Janet Yellen has been working in Venice.
 Italy, that is.
 Not the beach in California.
-She has helped global finance ministers understand the benefit of taxing companies that do international business.
-They have embraced a 15% tax on cross-border sales which has the greatest detriment on major U.S. companies.
+She has helped global finance ministers understand the benefit of taxing companies that do international business.3 They have embraced a 15% tax on cross-border sales which has the greatest detriment on major U.S. companies.
 No longer U.S.A. first.
-It is global community first policies.
-Post-conference, she will stay in Europe with other leaders to convince them to not tax our Internet providers.
+It is a global community first policies.
+Post-conference, she will stay in Europe with other leaders to convince them to not tax our Internet providers.4

 The second-largest global economy is China which has been a powerhouse since the Great Financial Collapse.
 Recently, the Chinese Cyberspace Administration has been tightening restrictions on Chinese companies with stocks that trade in the U.S.A.
 In addition, it has been imposing stiff controls on internal tech companies.
-The China Miracle of embracing capitalism is shrinking as Communist Party politics win.
-To counteract an economic slowdown that would endanger global growth prospects, the People’s Bank of China just reduced bank reserve requirements.
-That is tantamount to admitting the economy isn’t as strong as the government reports suggest.
+The China Miracle of embracing capitalism is shrinking as Communist Party politics win.5 To counteract an economic slowdown that would endanger global growth prospects, the People’s Bank of China just reduced bank reserve requirements.1 That is tantamount to admitting the economy isn’t as strong as the government reports suggest.2

 Market valuations are the highest on record second only to the 2000 technology bubble.
 It does not mean that we are at a high facing a bear market.
 An extended valuation can persist for years.
 It does mean, in our opinion, that the next bear market will likely be a real doozy.
 As we were last year, we expect to be in cash with our advisory clients should that scenario unfold.